riddhi-testcases/Employee-Mood-Tracker/README.md

 This application can be easily deployed to Vercel:

-1. Push your code to a GitHub repository
+1. Push code to GitHub repository
 2. Import the repository in Vercel
 3. Deploy with default settings